History of manufactured fuel gases: Manufactured gas in Europe and North America

-France's first gas company was also promoted by Frederick Winsor after he had to flee England in 1814 due to unpaid debts and tried to found another gas company in Paris, but it failed in 1819.
+France's first gas company was also promoted by Frederick Winsor after he had to flee England in 1814 due to unpaid debts.
+He tried to found another gas company in Paris, but it failed in 1819.
 The government was also interested in promoting the industry, and in 1817 commissioned Chabrol de Volvic to study the technology and build a prototype plant, also in Paris.
-The plant provided gas for lighting the hôpital Saint Louis, and the experiment was judged successful.
-King Louis XVIII then decided to give further impulse to the development of the French industry by sending people to England to study the situation there, and to install gaslight at a number of prestigious buildings, such as the Opera building, the national library, etc. A public company was created for this purpose in 1818.
-Private companies soon followed, and by 1822, when the government moved to regulate the industry, there were four in operation in the capital.
+The plant provided gas for lighting the hôpital Saint Louis and the experiment was judged successful.
+King Louis XVIII then decided to give further impulse to the development of the French industry by sending people to England to study the situation there, and to install gaslight at a number of prestigious buildings, such as the Paris Opera building, the national library, etc. A public company was created for this purpose in 1818.
+Private companies soon followed, and by 1822, when the government moved to regulate the industry, four were operating in the capital.
 The regulations passed then prevented the companies from competing, and Paris was effectively divided between the various companies operating as monopolies in their own zones.

 Gaslight spread to other European countries.
 In 1817, a company was founded in Brussels by P. J. Meeus-Van der Maelen, and began operating the following year.
 By 1822, there were companies in Amsterdam and Rotterdam using English technology.
 In Germany, gaslight was used on a small scale from 1816 onwards, but the first gaslight utility was founded by English engineers and capital.
 In 1824, the Imperial Continental Gas Association was founded in London to establish gas utilities in other countries.
 Sir William Congreve, 2nd Baronet, one if its leaders, signed an agreement with the government in Hanover, and the gas lamps were used on streets for the first time in 1826.

 Gaslight was first introduced to the US in 1816 in Baltimore by Rembrandt and Rubens Peale, who lit their museum with gaslight, which they had seen on a trip to Europe.
 The brothers convinced a group of wealthy people to back them in a larger enterprise.
 The local government passed a law allowing the Peales and their associates to lay mains and light the streets.
 A company was incorporated for this purpose in 1817.
 After some difficulties with the apparatus and financial problems, the company hired an English engineer with experience in gaslight.
 It began to flourish, and by the 1830s, the company was supplying gas to 3000 domestic customers and 100 street lamps.
 Companies in other cities followed, the second being Boston Gas Light in 1822 and New York Gas Light Company in 1825.
 A gas works was built in Philadelphia in 1835.